(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Lameness in dogs, or dog limping, means a dog is unable to fully and painlessly move or use a limb, or to put weight on a limb due to pain and discomfort.
+Lameness means a dog is unable to fully and painlessly move or use a limb, or to put weight on a limb due to pain and discomfort.

-Most of the time, dog lameness is temporary.
+Most of the time, lameness in dogs is temporary.
 The dog may be limping for a day or so, and then he gets better.
 But if the lameness lasts longer than two to three days, then it is time to visit the vet.

 If you dog is limping and is constantly licking one of her paws, it may suggest that she has sustained some kind of injury to her paw, e.g. a cut or maybe a foreign object is lodged between the toes.
 Take a look at her paw to see if you can find anything unusual.